Danny Yee >> Travelogues >> Oxford Blog >> Transport

 Recommendations

 If the parking is removed, measures need to be taken to keep vehicle speeds low.
-I suggest narrowing the carriageway on this stretch to a uniform 5.5 metres, the narrowest possible for two-way bus operation, with the space freed up used to widen the footways.
-The narrower carriageway would keep speeds lower and discourage drivers from overtaking people cycling, and even slightly wider footways - say 1.5m instead of 1.2m - would significantly improve the walking and wheeling experience.
+I suggest narrowing the carriageway on this stretch to a uniform 6m metres, with any space freed up used to widen the footways.
+The narrower carriageway would keep speeds lower and discourage drivers from overtaking people cycling, and even slightly wider footways - say 1.4m instead of 1.2m - would significantly improve the walking and wheeling experience.
 (The narrowest stretch of carriageway is just over 6m wide, but there is considerable variation.)
 This could perhaps be done relatively cheaply with bolt-down rubber kerbs, backfilled to the existing kerbs.

 The bus operators generally oppose vertical traffic calming measures on bus routes, but if they were amenable then speed humps could be used to slow traffic, along with junction tables at key junctions.